Replication: Add Servers and Designate a Slave Monitor

 A slave monitor computer constantly monitors the health of the replication process.
 One computer must be designated as the slave monitor, and each server must have the slave monitor specified in the Slave Monitor field.

 Example: There are two replications servers (A and B) at two different offices.
 In server A's office, the replication monitor could be any computer on network A. It would not be a computer on network B, because if the internet went down, the monitor would quit working.

-Server Description: Server name.
-It should exactly match your server name or IP address.
-We recommend using IP address to reduce possible DNS issues.
+Server Description: The description of the server.
+This description can be changed but it should match your server name or IP address exactly.
+We recommend using the IP address to reduce possible DNS issues.
 Not actually linked to the Clinic table.

 server_id: Assign a unique server_id to each server.
 This ID will be specified in the my.ini file during setup.
 Each workstation can then use a query to identify which server it is connected to.

 A to Z folders: Assign each server an A to Z folder.
 It can differ by server.
 This allows use of a folder in the local area network rather than one that's accessed across a VPN.
-This path will show in the Data Path window.
+This path will show in the Data Path window (Data Paths Setup).
 Keeping the A to Z folders synchronized between locations is up to the customer and requires additional software and expertise (see Shared Network Folder Replication).